TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/2-Backend-modules.rst

 Now the backend module is ready equipped.
 You can try it out after installing the extension.
 Now you perhaps discover that the design has not the look and feel of a TYPO3 backend.
-To simplify the creation of aligned backend modules there are backend ViewHelper for ajustment of the design, that you will find below ``f:be.*``.
+To simplify the creation of aligned backend modules there are backend ViewHelper for adjustment of the design, that you will find below ``f:be.*``.
 Because these ViewHelper are heavy in enhancement, their documentation is not covered in this book.
 We approve instead to look at the templates of the current blog example.
 There you will find the recommended ViewHelper in action.

-Sometimes it is reasonable to configure the extension different in the fontend and backend.
+Sometimes it is reasonable to configure the extension different in the frontend and backend.
 So it is necessary for the blog example to use different templates in frontend and backend.

 Backend modules can, like frontend plugins, be configured via TypoScript.
 While the frontend plugins